-When circumstances so warrant, a student may submit to the Office of Undergraduate Studies a petition requesting an exception to a specific regulation.
-Petition forms are available in the Office of Undergraduate Studies, 357 Sears Bldg.
+When circumstances so warrant, a student may meet with a dean in the Office of Undergraduate Studies, 447 Sears Bldg., and submit a petition requesting an exception to a specific regulation.

 A student who wants to register a complaint about course instruction or evaluation should first bring the matter to the direct attention of the professor or instructor involved.
 If the matter is not satisfactorily resolved, the student should go to the chair of the academic department in question and seek departmental review.
 If neither step resolves the complaint, the student may take the matter to the faculty member's college or school dean for final review and decision.

 Students are expected to attend classes regularly.
 Each instructor is free to determine the extent to which absences affect the final grades of students but should make the policy regarding attendance known at the start of the course.
-Instructors should report excessive absences to the Office of Undergraduate Studies.
-Instructors who judge a student’s absences from class to be excessive may drop the student from the course with a grade of F. Instructors taking such action must notify the student’s dean in writing.
+Instructors should report excessive absences to the student's navigator in Student Advancement.
+Instructors who judge a student’s absences from class to be excessive may drop the student from the course with a grade of F. Instructors taking such action must notify the dean of undergraduate studies in writing.

 Students may earn degree credit on the basis of advanced examinations taken while in secondary school.
-Examinations eligible for credit and/or advanced placement include, but are not limited to College Board Advanced Placement Examinations and International Baccalaureate Higher Level Examinations.
+Examinations eligible for credit and/or advanced placement include, but are not limited to, College Board Advanced Placement (AP) Examinations, International Baccalaureate (IB) Higher Level Examinations, French Baccalaureate, and A-Levels.
 Determination of the criteria for granting credit and/or placement is made by the appropriate department.
-In assigning credit or granting advanced placement for credentials from outside the United States, the university is guided by the placement recommendations and grade equivalencies approved by the National Council on the Evaluation of Foreign Educational Credentials.

 Departments within each academic unit offering undergraduate programs may choose to offer students the opportunity to earn course credit in specific courses by proficiency examination.
 To qualify for proficiency examination credit for a course, the student’s examination performance must demonstrate knowledge and skills at a level no lower than that of an average student who successfully completes the course.
 Upon notification from the academic department, the Office of Undergraduate Studies will post credit for the course on the transcript.
 The grade will be recorded as PR, and will not be included in a student’s grade point average.